ADHD Treatment in Issaquah and Sammamish — Therapy, Medication Management, and Care Built Around You

 Our ADHD Treatment Team in Issaquah and Sammamish

-At Centered Mind Counseling Services, we have therapists, psychologists, psychiatric nurse practitioners, and psychiatrists who work with ADHD treatment in Issaquah, Sammamish, and across Washington State, serving every age and stage of life from young children through adulthood.
+At Centered Mind Counseling Services, we have therapists, psychiatric nurse practitioners, and a child and adolescent psychiatrist who work with ADHD across both our Issaquah and Sammamish locations, and through telehealth across Washington State, serving every age and stage of life from young children through adulthood.
 Some specialize in children and adolescents.
 Some focus on adults.
 Some work specifically with women who are navigating a late diagnosis and everything that comes with it.

 What they all share is a genuine understanding of how ADHD shows up in real people’s lives.